30 free things to do in Edinburgh

 Set in the vast Holyrood Park in the centre of Edinburgh is Arthur’s Seat - an ancient extinct volcano that sits 251m above sea level and offers fantastic views across the city.

-Arthur’s Seat is the highest of the hills, however, the area is also home to the Salisbury Crags which is to the west of Holyrood Park.
+Arthur’s Seat is the highest of the hills; however, the area is also home to the Salisbury Crags, which are to the west of Holyrood Park.

-Holyrood Park can be accessed on foot, the pathway begins across the street from the gates of Holyrood Palace.
+Holyrood Park can be accessed on foot; the pathway begins across the street from the gates of Holyrood Palace.
 There is also a car park nearby.
+How big is Edinburgh?
+This is the ideal viewpoint to find out.

 National Museum of Scotland

-Consistently voted one of the top attractions in the UK, the National Museum of Scotland is home to a diversity of cultural artifacts, technology, science and Scottish history.
+Consistently voted one of the top attractions in the UK, the National Museum of Scotland is home to a diversity of cultural artefacts, technology, science and Scottish history.

 The museum is free to enter and very interactive for children of all ages.

-They also have temporary exhibitions and their most recent collection includes the fashion and style gallery which houses couture pieces from the likes of Viviene Westwood throughout the eras.
-The Scottish history section is very detailed and if you are interested in Mary Queen of Scots then make sure you visit upstairs in the Kingdom of Scots exhibition.
+They also have temporary exhibitions, and their most recent collection includes the fashion and style gallery, which houses couture pieces from the likes of Viviene Westwood throughout the eras.
+The Scottish history section is very detailed and if you are interested in Mary Queen of Scots, then make sure you visit upstairs in the Kingdom of Scots exhibition.
+You can also find out more about the many great Scottish inventions at this museum.

 **Entrance is free, but time slots must be pre-booked.
-There is limited parking in this area, and is best accessed on foot or by bus.
+This area has limited parking and is best accessed on foot or by bus.

 Scottish National Portrait Gallery